If you’re travelling to Brazil, our travel advice and updates give you practical tips and useful information.

 In general, on arrival in Brazil you should have:

 Check with your doctor well in advance of travelling to see if you need any vaccinations for your destination in Brazil.
-In general you should protect yourself from mosquito bites in Brazil as they can carry a range of diseases including malaria and dengue fever.
+In general, you should protect yourself from mosquito bites in Brazil as they can carry a range of diseases including malaria, dengue fever and ZIKAV.

 Malaria is a risk in some northern parts of Brazil including much of the Amazon.
 You may need to take anti-malarial medication, depending on the areas to be visited, and to cover up and use insect repellent in the evening and at night.